 HDB grants for singles buying HDB resale flats

 The availability of grants, absence of a S$15,000 premium, a wide selection of flat types and the freedom to choose any location are reasons why most eligible single buyers prefer to go for resale HDB flats.
-In fact, single Singaporeans can buy any flat of their choice in the open market.
+In fact, single Singaporeans can buy any flat of their choice (except 3Gen flats) in the open market.

-HDB resale flats for sale
+HDB flats for sale a single can buy with HDB grants

 If you’re buying under the Single Singapore Citizen Scheme

-If you live near your parents or children (within a 4km radius of their home):
+On the contrary, if you live near your parents or children (within a 4km radius of their home):

 Unlike the other two grants, there’s no income ceiling for the PHG.